 Location, location, location.

 You’ve heard that one before.
-In the case of PT income, it’s one of the most crucial factors.
+In the case of a Certified Personal Trainer income, it’s one of the most crucial factors.

 That’s because your location will determine several factors that all play into how much you could make as a fitness pro.

 Just think and compare expensive cities like New York City, San Francisco, and Los Angeles to other small lesser-known cities.

 The first thing a location will decide is population size.

 The number of people in your area will affect how much money you can make, it’s certainly a numbers game.

 When it comes to population, you aren’t just looking at the headcount, you also want to look at population density.